 Every Wednesday, we provide our employees a time for creative inspiration and refreshment through a 30 minute music concert from 12:30 PM.
 This weekly event exercises sharing as it is even open to the general public and stands as a donation of talent by the violist Won Jin Song and the pianist Se Jin Song, professors at aSSIST, who were the actual performers behind the scenes for the famous Korean drama, "Beethoven Virus," in addition to a number of employees.
-A total of 95 "Immortal Love Story" concerts were performed since January 2011, and from 2012, the name was changed to "MBA Concert" (Music-Business-Art) to create a platform for further growth.
+A total of 144 "Immortal Love Story" concerts were performed since January 2011, and since last year, recorded highlights of each concert became available to the public through aSSIST's website.